 The manuscripts in all the subject areas are welcome.
 Moreover, submitted manuscript must not be previously accepted for publication elsewhere.
 The authors should ensure that they have written entirely original works, and if the authors have used the work this has been appropriately cited or quoted.

 Authors are advised to submit the paper/article electronically as attachment in submit Online or send on E-mail Id of the Executive Managing Editor as per all instructions following as under.

 Language: Language of the articles should be only in English.

 File Type: Authors should submit the articles only in MS-word format,

-Page Format: Single/Double column – single spaced type A4 pages, line spacing – 1, Moderate margin.
+Page Format: Single/Double column – single spaced type A4 pages, line spacing – 1.0, Narrow margin.

 Font Type: TIMES NEW ROMAN

 For main heading or title: 16 points and Bold, for subtitles: 11 points and Bold, Content of article: 11 points, theory: 11 points.

 Size of Submission: Authors are instructed to restrict the number of pages not more than to avoid ambiguity and reduce the editing time.
 The file should be attached as email attachment.
 In any case the size of the file should never exceed 15 pages/5000 words/8 MB owing to file restriction implied.

 The submitted paper should contain (author may add subtitle as per paper matter/topic)